 How did we apply an LMM to reaction time data?

-Thus, in the final model, the amount of viewing directed to the retrieved information, condition and object category as used as explanatory (or independent) variables, and entered as fixed effects in the model.
-To account for the fact that trials are grouped by participants, we add Participant as a random intercept.
-Finally, RT is used as the outcome variable.
+The final model contained four explanatory (or independent) variables: the amount of viewing directed to the retrieved information, condition, object category, and participant.
+Of these, the first three were variables of interest, and were entered as fixed effects in the model.
+And to account for participant-level grouping of trials, participant was added as a random intercept.
+Finally, RT was used as the outcome (or dependent) variable.
 One caveat, however, is that LMMs assume that the outcome variable is normally distributed.
-But RT typically follows an exponential distribution, where most responses are made closer to the onset of the stimulus:
+But RT typically follows an exponential distribution, where most responses are made closer to the onset of the stimulus.

 See R code